 A raised garden bed is a great idea.
 There are plenty of plans out there to help you make one.
 But why should you consider a raised garden bed, and which types, shapes and edging materials should you choose?
-We’ve compiled this list of the best raised garden bed plans to help you make the right choices for your organic garden.
+We’ve compiled this list of the garden bed plans to help you make the right choices for your organic garden.

 - Why Have a Raised Garden Bed?

 - Types of Raised Garden Bed